Recovering a time-homogeneous stock price process from perpetual option prices: Introduction

-One should perhaps note that in reality put prices are only given in the market for a discrete set of strike prices.
+One should perhaps note that in reality, put prices are only given in the market for a discrete set of strike prices.
 Therefore, as a first step one needs to interpolate between the strikes.
 If a stock price is modeled as the solution to a stochastic differential equation with a continuous volatility function, then the perpetual put price exhibits certain regularity properties with respect to the strike price.
-Therefore, if one aims at recovering a continuous volatility, then one has to use an interpolation method that produces option prices exhibiting this regularity.
+Therefore, if one aims to recover a continuous volatility, then one has to use an interpolation method that produces option prices exhibiting this regularity.
 On the other hand, if a linear spline method is used, then a continuous volatility cannot be recovered.
-This is one of the motivations for searching for price processes which are consistent with a general perpetual put price function (which is convex but may be neither strictly convex, nor smooth).
+This is one of the motivations for searching for price processes which are consistent with a general perpetual put price function (which is convex, but may be neither strictly convex nor smooth).

-Whilst preparing this manuscript we came across a preprint by Alfonsi and Jourdain~\cite{A+J08b}.
-One of the aims of \cite{A+J08b}, as in this article, is to construct a time-homogeneous process which is consistent with observed put prices.
-However the method is different, and considerably less direct.
-Alfonsi and Jourdain~\cite{A+J08b} build on their previous work~\cite{A+J08a} to construct a parallel model such that the put price function in the original model (expressed as a function of strike) becomes a call price function expressed as a function of the initial value of the stock.
-They then solve the perpetual pricing problem for this parallel model, and subject to solving a differential equation for the optimal exercise boundaries in this model, give an analytic formula for the volatility coefficient.
-In contrast, the approach in this paper is much simpler, and unlike the method of Alfonsi and Jourdain extends to the irregular case.
+While preparing this manuscript we came across a preprint by Alfonsi and Jourdain, now published as~\cite{AJ08b}.
+The aim of~\cite{AJ08b}, as in this article, is to construct a time-homogeneous process which is consistent with observed put prices.
+However, the method is different and considerably less direct.
+Alfonsi and Jourdain~\cite{AJ08b} construct a parallel model such that the put price function in the original model (expressed as a function of strike) becomes a call price function expressed as a function of the initial value of the stock.
+They then solve the perpetual pricing problem for this parallel model and, subject to solving a differential equation for the optimal exercise boundaries in this model, give an analytic formula for the volatility coefficient.
+In contrast, the approach in this paper is much simpler and, unlike the method of Alfonsi and Jourdain, extends to the irregular case.

-\section{The Forward Problem}
+\section{The forward problem}

 Assume that the stock price process $X$ is modeled under the pricing measure as the solution to the stochastic differential equation